top of page

 • You may also use the SALIK app, though the RTA app works more reliably in our experience

 • If you pass a toll gate or park in an area subject to SALIK parking fees (such as Dubai Mall), and you don’t have a SALIK tag in your car, you will be subject to penalties after 5 days of non-registration and non-payment.
-The car’s owner may be stopped from leaving the country at immigration
+The car’s owner may also be stopped from leaving the country at immigration.

 • If you are registered for SALIK, you may have a negative balance for up to 5 days, otherwise fines will be imposed